About

 I also read about roasting with a popcorn popper but I haven’t come across any in Malaysia.
 The only one available are those big one used by cinema operators.
 There are many things we cannot get easily in Malaysia.
 I cannot import arabica green beans too.
 Need a permit to do so.
 Taxation for home machine and grinder is also very high.
 Really ridiculous.
 So, where are you moving to?

-6. Kim Pang says:
+6. Kim Pang

 Hi,